capejs/capejs/content/tutorials/capejs_primer/21_reordering2.md

   end

   private
-  (abbreviation)
+  (snip)
 ```

-Thank to `acts_as_list`, it's very simple code.
-I use these actions on Ajax.
+Thank to the `acts_as_list` gem, it's very simple code.
+I use these actions for Ajax requests.
 It just returns the string "OK" to the browser from the server.

 ----

 Now API is ready.
-On [Next lecture](../22_reordering3), I'll finish JavaScript by using this API.
+On [the next lecture](../22_reordering3), I'll finish JavaScript by using this API.